Areas of Practice include:

 In the area of municipal law, Brad represents clients seeking approvals

-from municipal planning and zoning boards.
-He also has represented planning
+from municipal planning and zoning boards, and he has also represented

-and zoning boards for years.
-In addition, he has litigated a wide variety
+planning and zoning boards for years.
+In addition, he has litigated many

-of municipal cases involving zoning and civil rights issues.
+cases involving municipal, zoning, and civil rights issues.

 Brad graduated from Williams College 1993 and the University of Chicago